-We aim to restore motor function after stroke by augmenting neuroplasticity.
+We aim to restore motor function after stroke by boosting neuroplasticity.

 We study motor learning and recovery, with a focus on mechanisms and therapies.
 We seek knowledge that will enable us to maximize treatment of motor impairment and disability after stroke.
 We use a range of methodologies (e.g., motion capture, machine learning, targeted training paradigms, noninvasive brain stimulation) to both augment motor skill learning and recovery in the upper limbs, and to probe brain circuitry and motor control.